Mary Christine Tan: Role in Martial Law

-Her charisma was such that some nuns who served under her become heroes on their own right.
-Perhaps most famous were the four nuns who died in the sinking of the MV Cassandra which was headed to Mindanao on November 21, 1983.
-The survivors recounted that these nuns chose not to be saved and instead helped them to safety.
-In 1984, together with five of her RGS sisters, Tan founded the Alay Kapwa Christian Community.
-Their mission was to provide a growth in the livelihood and spirituality of their chosen indigent communities.
-Up to now, Alay Kapwa has extended its reach to the provinces of Cavite, Quezon, and even Cebu.
-Rodrigo notes that Alay Kapwa provided the urban poor community with spiritual enrichment programs, feeding programs, day care systems, and educational scholarships.
-It also managed to create livelihood programs where items like crocheted clothing and soap can be made using simple items.
+In an interview with the New York Times in 1981, she said at the outset of Martial Law, her house was raided and an arrest warrant issued for her, and that Filipino women have become more progressive over history in their views of life.

+In 1984, with five other RGS nuns, Tan founded the Alay Kapwa Christian Community to work with indigent communities in the provinces of Cavite, Quezon, and Cebu.

 After martial law and legacy

-Following the aftermath of the People Power Revolution in 1986, Sister Christine was named a member of the 1987 Constitutional Convention by President Corazon Aquino.
+Following the aftermath of the People Power Revolution in 1986, Sister Christine was named a member of the Philippine Constitutional Commission of 1986 by President Corazon Aquino.
 The rationale behind her appointment was to continue her work in giving the poor a chance to participate in making the new Philippine Constitution.
 In the 1990s, she also became a famous critic of presidential administrations starting from Aquino up to Estrada.
 Another prominent event that put her into the spotlight was when she became a member of the Philippine Charity Sweepstakes Office's Board of Directors in 1998.
 In her tenure, she raised awareness of the uneven allocation of the fund disbursements in the agency.

 Her name, along with 305 others, was immortalized in the Wall of Remembrance at the Bantayog ng mga Bayani.
 It was befitting for her to be part of the Wall because of her legacy in restoring Philippine democracy.
 Her RGS sisters attested that her work helped make the congregation well known in the pursuit of charity and religious service.
 President Aquino did mention that Tan was one of the few Filipinos who possessed values of integrity, patriotism, selflessness, and dedication.

 When Tan was diagnosed with stomach cancer in 2000, her sickness didn't inhibit her from doing what she loved.
 In her own words, she said:

 Tan died on October 6, 2003 (although it was disputed to be October 7) at the age of 72.
-Her autobiography, which was centered on her story with the RGS congregation and the journey from Eastern Spirituality to Social Justice, was released to the public by her brother Bienvenido Jr. four days after her passing.
+Her autobiography, which was centered on her story with the RGS congregation and the journey from Eastern Spirituality to Social Justice, was released to the public by her brother Bienvenido Jr. four days after she died.